Zarqa Jordan Travel Guide

 Lowest travel and accommodation costs.

-Limit outdoor activities in peak heat.
+Limit outdoor activities during peak heat.

 Most visitors need a visa; various options exist for obtaining one.
 Many nationalities (US, Canada, EU, etc.) obtain a visa upon arrival at Queen Alia International Airport (AMM) and most land border crossings.
 This process typically proceeds smoothly.
 Some nationalities must apply in advance through a Jordanian embassy or consulate.
 Check specific requirements for your nationality well before your trip.